Government of Bihar: Chief Minister

-In the Republic of India, a chief minister is the elected head of government of the each state out of 28 states and sometimes a union territory (currently, only the UTs of Delhi and Puducherry have serving Chief Ministers).
+In the Republic of India, a chief minister is the elected head of government of the each state out of 28 states and sometimes a union territory (currently, only the UTs of Delhi, Puducherry and Jammu and Kashmir have serving Chief Ministers).
 Following elections to the Bihar Legislative Assembly, the governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
 Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.

 In 1946 First Cabinet of Bihar formed; consisting of two members, Dr. Sri Krishna Sinha as first Chief Minister of Bihar and Dr. Anugrah Narayan Sinha as Bihar's first Deputy Chief Minister cum Finance Minister (also in charge of Labour, Health, Agriculture and Irrigation).
 Other ministers were inducted later.
 The cabinet served as the first Bihar Government after independence in 1947.
 From 1946, 23 people have been Chief Minister of Bihar.
 The inaugural holder was Sri Krishna Sinha of the Indian National Congress, he also has the longest incumbency.
-The current incumbent is Nitish Kumar who is having incumbency since 22 February 2015.
+The current incumbent is Samrat Choudhary who is having incumbency since 15 April 2026.

 Deputy Chief Minister

-Deputy Chief Minister of Bihar, Samrat Chaudhary meeting with longest serving Chief Minister of Bihar, Nitish Kumar in 2024.
+Chief Minister of Bihar, Samrat Chaudhary meeting with longest serving Chief Minister of Bihar, Nitish Kumar in 2024.

 Despite being not mentioned in the constitution or law, the Deputy-Chief minister office is often used to pacify factions within the party or coalition.
 It is similar to the rarely used Deputy-Prime minister post in Central government of India.
 During the absence of the Chief minister, the deputy-CM may chair cabinet meetings and lead the Assembly majority.
 Various deputy chief ministers have also taken the oath of secrecy in line with the one that chief minister takes.
 This oath has also sparked controversies.